aabalke/guac/readme.md

 # Contributing

 Please contribute!
-At this time I am mostly interested in getting game errors fleshed out.
+At this time I am mostly interested in getting game errors fixed.
 Cycle accuracy, and serial communication are not a priority at this time.
 At this time, AI contributions will be rejected.

-# Developers

-If you are interested: [aaronbalke.com](some deep dives regarding emulation).
+For what needs work see "todo.md" pages for each console.